Many companies see digital transformation as a project — but this is a misconception on various levels.

 Many companies are shifting towards an online business model.
 By building new channels, some companies are putting more effort into this idea.

-Truly transformed organizations not only sell online (switching their existing business to a new channel) but are capable of adjusting to whatever comes their way (being able to switch what kind of business they are focusing on).
+Truly transformed organizations not only sell online (switching their existing business to a new channel) but can adjust to whatever comes their way (being able to switch what kind of business they are focusing on).

 To work successfully, companies are realizing they need to improve not only their online services but adapt to the next big shift